michael666nan/buildingsysid/docs/tutorial_1.md

 - `kstep=1` specifies one-step-ahead prediction as our objective
 - This means we want to predict the next time step given current data
 - One-step prediction is often used for parameter estimation because it's mathematically convenient
-- Other values (kstep=12, None) could be used for multi-step or simulation objectives
+- Other values could be used for multi-step (e.g. kstep=12)
+- Skip the kstep argument for simulation objective

-### Step 9: Configuring the Optimization Solver
+### Step 10: Configuring the Optimization Solver

 ```python
 # Configure the least squares solver